1. Home

 It took some time for Jacobson to get his employees hired and rail operations running as fluidly as he had hoped but things were humming along by the early 1990s, so much so that in 1994 he was recognized by Railway Age as "Railroader of the Year."

 This is because most of his staff has been on the railroad for so long that they know exactly what is expected.
-Of course, he is never far away; fail to get a train dispatched on time and you will probably be hearing from him!
-He also makes routine evaluations of the property at least twice a week.
+Of course, he was never far away; fail to get a train dispatched on time and you would probably be hearing from him!
+He also made routine evaluations of the property at least twice a week.

-Simply put, the Copper Basin is one of the best organized and managed short lines running anywhere in the country.
+Simply put, the Copper Basin was one of the best organized and managed short lines running anywhere in the country during Jacobson's time with the company.
+After more than 30 years as president and COO, Jacobson retired in 2020.

 Locomotive Roster